This list is representative of the nature and number of electives offered each year.

 Professor Andrew B. Bernard

 This mini-course focuses on countries, firms, and the interactions between them in the arenas of international trade, investment, and finance.
 The first half of the course focuses on the economic analysis of countries.
 Case studies provide a quick tour of the opportunities and challenges faced by nations at various stages of development.
-The objective is to understand the country analysis required to analyze the global expansion options of a business.
+The objective is to understand the country analysis required to analyze the global problems and possibilities facing today's firms.
 The second half of this course focuses on the causes and consequences of exchange-rate fluctuations and country risk.
-Cases and a simulation exercise are used to study the following topics in a variety of global industries: corporate operating decisions on pricing, output, and investment; corporate valuation; cross-border financing; and corporate hedging policies.
+Cases are used to study the following topics in a variety of global industries: corporate operating decisions on pricing, output, and investment; corporate valuation; cross-border financing; and corporate hedging policies.
+Throughout the course in every class session, current events are evaluated in light of the course frameworks.

-RESEARCH TO PRACTICE SEMINAR: FIRMS, COUNTRIES, AND THE FUTURE OF GLOBAL TRADE POLICY (RTPTP)
+RESEARCH TO PRACTICE SEMINAR: FIRMS AND TRADE POLICY (RTPTP)

 Professor Emily J. Blanchard